Rebar Size and Spacing for Concrete Footings

 Rebar Spacing Guidelines for Footings

 Choosing the right spacing for rebar in concrete footings is just as important as selecting the right size.
-Proper spacing ensures that the rebar works effectively to distribute loads, control cracks, and support the concrete under tension.
+It is critical to maintain concrete strength and preventing cracking.
+The correct rebar spacing for concrete slabs ensures that concrete can bond properly and that stress is distributed uniformly.

 General Rebar Spacing Rule of Thumb

-• Most residential and light commercial footings rebar spaced 12 inches (O.C.).
+• Most residential and light commercial footings have rebar spaced 12 inches (O.C.).

 • For larger or more heavily loaded footings, spacing is typically reduced to 6″ or 8″ O.C., depending on the engineering specifications.